 The U.S. Nursing Shortage

 The U.S. is in the middle of a major nurse shortage.
-According to the Bureau of Labor Statistics, Registered Nurses are among the top occupations for anticipated job growth, set to increase from 3 million jobs in 2016 to 3.4 million jobs in 2026, a growth rate of 15 percent (compared to 7 percent for all occupations).
+According to the Bureau of Labor Statistics, Registered Nurses are among the top occupations for anticipated job growth, set to increase from 3 million jobs in 2018 to 3.4 million jobs in 2028, a growth rate of 12 percent.

 The shortage first stems from the fact that Baby Boomers are aging and increasing the country’s demand for healthcare.
-The U.S. Census Bureau report from 2012 projects that by 2050, the number of U.S. residents age 65 and older will be 83.7 million, or nearly double the 43.1 million seniors in 2012.
+The U.S. Census Bureau projects that by 2030, all baby boomers will be older than age 65.
+This will expand the size of the older population so that 1 in every 5 residents will be retirement age.

 On the other end of the spectrum, not enough new nurses are coming up through the career pipeline to fill vacancies.
 This is due in part to a smaller younger generation, as well as retiring staff that caused U.S. nursing schools to turn away over 64,000 qualified applicants from nursing programs in the 2016-17 school year, according to the American Association of Colleges of Nursing.